typjohnson/DS_Final_Project_TPJ/README.md

 Beginning with the model building of the project, a logistic regression model was created to serve as a baseline for the more complex models to come.
 The first model for the project has been created, a K-Nearest Neighbor Classifier model for predicting the outcome.

 Created a project poster that displays all findings after making the preliminary model

+Model building was furthered with the additions of a decision tree and random forest models.
+A baseline model was created for each type, and then an additional model was created where parameters were tuned in an attempt to improve the effectiveness of the models.
+The final result was an elimination and reduction in false negatives at the expense of overall model performance.